Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 -   Verification phases (requirements gathering, system design, architectural design, module design, and coding) on the left side.
 -   Validation phases (unit testing, integration testing, system testing, and user acceptance testing) on the right side.

-Due to the emphasis on verification and validation, the V-Model is often used for mission-critical software in fields such as medical imaging and railway signalling.

 Advantages